cjense77/data_wrangling/README.md

 ## Some Thoughts On R and Python

 The main platform for the analysis of the class was R, but being fully indoctrinated into Python, I decided that I would march to the beat of my own drum.
 This gave me a unique opportunity throughout the semester to compare R and Python side-by-side.
-For context, most the analysis I did in R was using Hadley Wickham's tidyverse, and most of the analyss I did in Python was using Pandas.
+For context, most the analysis I did in R was using Hadley Wickham's [tidyverse](https://www.tidyverse.org/), and most of the analyss I did in Python was using [Pandas](https://pandas.pydata.org/), [Agate](https://agate.readthedocs.io/en/1.6.0/), [Bokeh](https://bokeh.pydata.org/en/latest/).
 After using both tools, here's my take on the R vs. Python discussion.

 In terms of performing data analysis, R is like a fancy restaurant.
 At a restaurant, you tend to end up with something delicious because the chef is likely to only put items on the menu that she cooks well.
 In this way, R excels.
 Especially when paired with a powerful IDE like [RStudio](https://www.rstudio.com/) and a few choice packages such as Hadley Wickham's [tidyverse](https://www.tidyverse.org/), R provides a robust and user-friendly platform for data analysis.
 However, a programmer coming into R from a more comphresensive language will likely find themselves frustrated by the inflexibility of the base R language.
 Continuing with our restaurant analogy, say you wanted your salmon filet pan-fried instead of steamed.
 If it's not on the menu, you're probably out of luck.
 Similarly, becuase R was created with statistics and data science in mind, it is sometimes quite cumbersome to implement a program not related to those fields.